Welcome to today's edition of the Rush 24-7 podcast.

 That's the problem.

-American presidential elections have the lowest turnout of any uh national elections in the developed world, with one or two exceptions.
+American presidential elections have the lowest turnout of any national elections in the developed world, with one or two exceptions.

-Basically half the people don't vote.
+Basically, half the people don't vote.

-Uh when it gets to uh midterm elections, which in case you haven't noticed are the only ones that the Republican Party wins these days, you have even lower turnout, absolutely the lowest turnout for any national legislative election anywhere in the developed world.
+When it gets to midterm elections, which in case you haven't noticed, are the only ones that the Republican Party wins these days, you have even lower turnout.

-So the Republican Party has got a very weak brand, and they're currently spending they don't have many people in the big tent.
+So the Republican Party has got a very weak brand, and they're currently spending, they don't have many people in the big tent.

 And we're now in this vicious fight about how many other people we can kick out of the tent.